Yasmine-daifane/lab-laravel-basic/README.md

-# Live coding laravel crud basic
+# Lab laravel basic

-## Travail à faire
+## This repository features a basic Laravel project for project management, focusing on task management.
+### The Work that should be include:

-- Créer le CRUD des tâches
+- CRUD Operations for Tasks
-- Inclure la recherche en utilisant AJAX
-- Ajouter la pagination
+- Pagination
-- Ajouter la base de données incluant la table des projets dans les seeders
+- Search (AJAX)
+- data base : have 2 tables task and project (seeders)
-- adminLte
+- filtrer par projets

 <!-- ## Les Commands -->